Administrative Job Titles and Descriptions

 Common Administrative Job Titles

 Below is a list of common administrative job titles organized by job type.
 Read below for a description of each job type.
 For more information about each job type, check out the Bureau of Labor Statistics’ Occupational Outlook Handbook.

-Material recording clerks track product information.
+- Material Recording Clerks: Material recording clerks track product information.
 They ensure proper shipment of items, track shipments, and maintain inventory.
-They might do some of their data recording in an office, but often spend time tracking inventory in the company's warehouse.
+They might do some of their data recording in an office but often spend time tracking inventory in the company's warehouse.